Image

 A little bit later in history, we see a relatively young Roman Empire expanding across the Mediterranean and up further into Italy and setting its sights in all directions.
 In the late 2nd century BC a mass movement of Germans invaded Gaul, Italy and Hispania.
 This migrating mass of Germans clashed with many people’s in these lands, but particularly with the Roman legions.
 In fact, later on, Julius Caesar would use such invasions as a partial justification for annexing Gaul.
 This mass migration of peoples led to a clash of cultures and to war.

 Fast forward to the fall of the Roman Empire and what do we find?
 We find again a mass migration of people.
-Between the 4th and 6th centuries a terrifying group called the Huns migrated from central Asia into western Europe.
-These terrifying Huns conquered everyone in their path and terrified the German people’s that were in the way of their migration.
-Many of the Germans fled from the Huns and were pushed into the borders of the Roman empire.
-This event is one of the significant moments in the fall of the great Roman empire that had stood for centuries as the dominant power in Europe, North Africa and Asia Minor.
+Between the 4th and 6th centuries, a terrifying group called the Huns migrated from central Asia into western Europe.
+These terrifying Huns conquered everyone in their path and terrified the German peoples that were in the way of their migration.
+Many of the Germans fled from the Huns and were pushed into the borders of the Roman Empire.
+This event was one of the significant moments in the fall of the great Roman empire, which had stood for centuries as the dominant power in Europe, North Africa, and Asia Minor.
 The Huns clashed with the Germans and then forced some of the Germans to seek refuge in Rome, and this mass migration of Germans clashed with the Romans, and this hastened the collapse of a declining empire.
 Again, the mass migration of peoples led to a clash of cultures and to war.

 We could talk about so many other mass migrations.
 The movements of Scythians, which is likely actually several different, but similar, steppe tribes migrating over different periods of the time.
 The movements of Medes and Persians into Mesopotamia, the movements of the Aryans into India, the movements of the Parthians into Persia, the migration of Arab armies into Syria, Palestine, Anatolia, Egypt and eventually further up into Spain and other parts of Europe.
 The movements of the various steppe tribes, the Magyar’s, the Bulgars, the Turks, and eventually the most terrifying steppe tribe of all, the Mongols.
 We could talk about the mass migration of Zulu African tribes in South Africa, or the mass migration of European settlers into the Americas, and Australia and other parts of the world.
 All of these mass migrations of people have something in common, and yes you guessed it: the mass migration of peoples led to a clash of cultures and to war.
 Many, many, many more examples could be given.